Azure/Cloud-Native/website/blog/2022-09-20/index.md

 After subscription is created successfully by Logic Apps, Azure Event Hubs will receive notifications whenever there is a new user created in Azure Active Directory.

+---

-## ♾️ Exercise: Create Onboarding workflow in the Logic Apps
+## Create Onboarding workflow in Logic Apps
 We'll create a second workflow in the Logic Apps to receive change notifications from Event Hubs when there is a new user created in the Azure Active Directory and add new user in Onboarding team on Microsoft Teams.

 1. Go to the Logic Apps you created in the previous steps, select **Workflows** tab and create a new workflow by selecting **+ Add**: